jsw95/VoiceBase-Project/README.md

 # VoiceBase-Project
-Code, report, and presentation for a information extraction task
+Code and report for a information extraction task